 Divinity School students have the opportunity of participating in a variety of cultural experiences and recreational activities with the larger University body.
-These include, but are not limited to, the Artist Series, the Ministers' Continuing Education Lecture Series on various topics, intramural sports, movies, and intercollegiate athletic events.
+These include, but are not limited to, the Annual Lecture Series on various topics, intramural sports, movies, and intercollegiate athletic events.
 Information regarding these events, as well as other campus news, is available in various University publications located at convenient sites around campus and on the Campbell website.